Automate your workflow with Nanonets

 Every day, we create roughly 2.5 quintillion bytes of data.
 That’s a lot.
 But what is surprising is that 90% of that data is unstructured.

-Any information that is not arranged into any sequence or scheme or any specific structure that makes it easy to read for others is called unstructured data.
-Unstructured data has no structure or format to make it easily recognizable.
-Unstructured data is highly text-based like data, facts open-ended survey responses but it also can be nontextual like images, audio, or video.
+Any information not arranged into any sequence, scheme, or specific structure that makes it easy to read for others is called unstructured data.

 Read more: How to extract data from PDF?